Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor 8/2018

 - Stereotactic Radiation Therapy (Gamma Knife): a computer and image guided technique that directs radiation only at the tumor; and

-- Brachytherapy: a radioactive implant that is placed in or near the tumor.
+- Brachytherapy: a radioactive implant that is placed in or near the tumor during surgery.

 Treatment schedules: Radiation therapy often begins a week or two after surgery, or as soon as the surgical wound heals.
 Conventional EBRT is usually given in 30–40 doses over a six-week period, five days a week.
 Brachytherapy may be administered for only a few days, followed by removal of the radioactive “seed”, and stereotactic radiation therapy is typically conducted in one single session